capactio/website/docs/feature/policies/overview.md

           revision: 0.1.0
 ```

-To change the AWS region to `us-east-1` for the AWS RDS for PostgresSQL Implementation, you can provide the following policy:
+For example, to change the AWS region to `us-east-1` for the AWS RDS for PostgreSQL Implementation, you can provide the following policy:

 ```yaml
 rules: